Hodge-Gromov-Witten theory: Hodge--Gromov--Witten theory

-\begin{pro}[Localization formula, {\cite[Equation (8)]{GraberPandha}}] Let $\cY$ be a DM stack with a $T$-action and a $T$-equivariant perfect obstruction theory $E \to L_\cY$.
-Let $A^{T}_*(\cY)$ denote the $T$-equivariant Chow ring\footnote{We refer to \cite{Edidin} for a detailed construction of the equivariant Chow ring.} of $\cY$ and $\underline{t}$ denote the $T$-equivariant parameters.
+\begin{pro}[Localization formula, \textit{cf.} {\cite[Equation (8)]{GraberPandha}}] Let $\cY$ be a DM stack with a $T$-action and a $T$-equivariant perfect obstruction theory $E \to L_\cY$.
+Let $A^{T}_*(\cY)$ denote the $T$-equivariant Chow ring of\, $\cY$ and $\underline{t}$ denote the $T$-equivariant parameters.
 Introduce the ring

-obtained by inverting equivariant parameters $\underline{t}$.
+obtained by inverting the equivariant parameters $\underline{t}$.
 Then the virtual localization formula is

 where $e_T$ denotes the $T$-equivariant Euler class. \end{pro}